 Calories in, Calories out

 An additional aspect of losing weight that is important is your protein intake.
 Protein is essential in building and maintaining muscle.
-If you’re in a caloric deficit, your body will not only burn fat for fuel but also muscle.
-Having proper protein intake will mitigate muscle loss during this time.
-To calculate your proper protein intake, click here.
+If you’re in a caloric deficit, your body can lose both fat and lean mass.
+Getting enough protein (and doing resistance training) can help reduce muscle loss during this time.

 Weight Loss Supplements